Arquetopia Foundation and International Artist Residency - Puebla, Southern Mexico

 - New Media

-- Graphic Design, Jewelry, Wood, Digital Media, Paper, Natural Pigments, Design, Photography, Art History Research, Gold Leaf, Mixed Media, Site-Specific Intervention
+- Graphic Design, Wood, Digital Media, Paper, Natural Pigments, Design, Photography, Art History Research, Gold Leaf, Mixed Media, Site-Specific Intervention

 Type of organisation